What is a Michigan Registered Agent?

-Option #3 (Registered Agent Service):
+Option #3 (Michigan Registered Agent Service):

 Northwest Registered Agent

 How to keep your address off public records:

-If you were thinking of using your home address, but would rather keep it off public records, you can hire a Registered Agent that will allow you to use their address throughout your Articles of Organization.
-Northwest Registered Agent offers this unique service at no additional cost.
-They offer Registered Agent services for $125 per year and they’ll let you use their address throughout your Articles of Organization.
+If you want to keep your address off public records, you can hire a Michigan Registered Agent Service that will allow you to use their address throughout your Articles of Organization.

 Northwest usually charges $100 + state fees to form an LLC.
 However, we’ve negotiated a discounted rate (60% off) for LLC University® readers.